jaredjaimes/startup/README.md

 - [x] **Application elements** - Used good contrast and whitespace
 - [x] **Application text content** - Consistent fonts
 - [x] **Application images** - Have an image that I made as the background of the login/ index page.
+- [ ]

+## React deliverable
+➡️ The following is an example of the required information for the Startup React deliverable

+For this deliverable I used JavaScript and React so that the application completely works for a single user.

+ - [ ] Bundled and transpiled - done!
+ - [ ] Components - Login, voting list, vote are all components with mocks for login, WebSocket.
+ - [ ] login - When you press create or the login button it redirects you to the skills page.
+ - [ ] database - Displayed the voting counts.
+Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+ - [ ] WebSocket - I used the setInterval function to periodically increase a random vote count.
+This will be replaced with WebSocket messages later.
+ - [ ] application logic - Have user edit and create tasks that tracks the level of the player based on point system.
+ - [ ] Router - Routing between home, skills, avatar, and ranking components.
+ - [ ] Hooks - ussed the usdVavigate hook to redirect user to different page when login.

+## Service deliverable
+➡️ The following is an example of the required information for the Startup Service deliverable

+For this deliverable I added backend endpoints that receives votes and returns the voting totals.

+ Node.js/Express HTTP service - done!
+ Static middleware for frontend - done!
+ Calls to third party endpoints - I didn't have time to implement this. 😔 Backend service endpoints - Placeholders for login that stores the current user on the server.
+Endpoints for voting.
+ Frontend calls service endpoints - I did this using the fetch function.
+DB/Login deliverable
+➡️ The following is an example of the required information for the Startup DB/Login deliverable

+For this deliverable I associate the votes with the logged in user.
+I stored the votes in the database.

+ MongoDB Atlas database created - done!
+ Stores data in MongoDB - done!
+ User registration - Creates a new account in the database. existing user - Stores the votes under the same user if the user already exists.
+ Use MongoDB to store credentials - Stores both user and their votes.
+ Restricts functionality - You cannot vote until you have logged in.
+This is restricted on the frontend only. 😔 WebSocket deliverable
+➡️ The following is an example of the required information for the Startup WebSocket deliverable

+For this deliverable I used webSocket to update the votes on the frontend in realtime.

+ Backend listens for WebSocket connection - done!
+ Frontend makes WebSocket connection - done!
+ Data sent over WebSocket connection - done!
+ WebSocket data displayed - All user votes display in realtime.
+I'm really proud that this is working.
+Way cool!